The Foggy Dew (Irish songs): Lyrics of Charles O'Neill's "Foggy Dew"

 For those who died that Eastertide in the springing of the year.

 While the world did gaze, with deep amaze, at those fearless men, but few.

 Who bore the fight that freedom's light might shine through the foggy dew!

 And back through the glen I rode again, my heart with grief was sore.

 For I parted then with valiant men whom I shall never see n'more.

 But to and fro in my dreams I go and I kneel and pray for you.

 For slavery fled, O glorious dead, when you fell in the foggy dew!

 Soldiers of ’22

-During the Irish Civil War, a version of The Foggy Dew (a song about the 1916 Easter Rising) was written with the same melody, but with lyrics about the new rebellion in 1922.
+During the Irish Civil War, a version of The Foggy Dew was written with the same melody, but with lyrics about the new rebellion in 1922.

 Recorded versions

-The song (also sometimes known as Down the Glen) has been performed and recorded by many Irish traditional groups, including The Clancy Brothers and Tommy Makem, The Dubliners, The Chieftains, Shane MacGowan and The Wolfe Tones among others.
-The verse that begins "Oh the night fell black and the rifles' crack" is almost always omitted in recordings of the song.
+The song (also sometimes known as Down the Glen) has been performed and recorded by many Irish traditional groups, including The Clancy Brothers and Tommy Makem, The Dubliners, The Chieftains, Shane MacGowan and The Wolfe Tones.
+Mixed martial arts fighter Conor McGregor uses Sinéad O'Connor's version as his walkout song.